- File Formats

-When we hear the word “proposal” in a business goal setting, what immediately comes to mind is a lengthy piece of a document written for clients to persuade them in getting a job.
+When we hear the word “proposal” in a business goal setting, what immediately comes to mind is a lengthy piece of a document written for clients to persuade them in accepting your deal.
 It involves a lot of writing, concentration, patience, and rewriting.
 After it’s all done, it will be pitched to clients who hold the final decision.
 There is an endless wondering if the proposal will be approved or not.
 You begin to worry if you wrote too much or less.
-You may also see Proposal Samples
+With the help of these simple proposal templates, it gets easier for you to make the proposal you need!

 However, this kind of worry can be solved by writing a one-page proposal.
 Yes, you read that right.
 Proposal Samples can be condensed into a single page.
 This is a smart way of pitching ideas without writing too much.
 A one-page proposal explains the project itself in a few words.
 It proposes a specific action that will prompt a “yes” from the clients.
 Furthermore, it explains the reasons and factors for the action.